troygizzi/test-repository/registry-enforcer-readme.md

 ### Logging

+- `LogDirectoryPath` - (optional; defaults to `C:\Temp\Logs\RegistryEnforcer`)
+                     The directory into which to write the log files.
+                     If this directory does not exist, it will be created automatically.
+                     If the drive letter does not exist, however, the application will terminate.
+                     There will be a new log file created each day, e.g., *RegistryEnforcer_2014-12-19.log*.

+- `LogArchiveDays` - (optional; defaults to `30`)
+                   How many days to keep log files before automatically deleting them.

 - `LogLevel` - (optional; defaults to `Info`) Can be any of the values below.
                Note that each of these levels is inclusive of the levels below it;
                e.g., `Error` also includes all messages that would be logged